 Reserve with Google

 Google’s newest service is - Reserve with Google.
-Google has added new tools and services to their ‘Reserve with Google’ Product.
-It is a tool that lets users using Google search, Maps or the Reserve with Google website, to schedule their reservations or appointments with local businesses.
+Google has added new tools and services to its ‘Reserve with Google’ Product.
+It is a tool that lets users using Google search, Maps or the Reserve with Google website.
+Then schedule their reservations or appointments with local businesses.

 The current markets of ‘’Fitness’’ and ‘’Beauty’’ is covered by Reserve with Google.
-They have just recently added ‘’Restaurants’’ and is in the process of integrating services like Mindbody, Peek, Dimmi, Bookatable and others.
-In the near future, they are hoping to add TripAdvisor, Yelp and Ticketmaster to their list of services.
+They have just recently added ‘’Restaurants’’ and are in the process of integrating services like Mindbody, Peek, Dimmi, Bookatable, and others.
+In the near future, they are hoping to add TripAdvisor, Yelp, and Ticketmaster to their list of services.

-Businesses that run and thrive on bookings, this could be a fascinating area to explore, and Google is looking to provide a smooth and cooperative experience to users in the field.
+Businesses that run and thrive on bookings.
+This could be a fascinating area to explore.
+Google is looking to provide a smooth and cooperative experience to users in the field.

-Non Social Native Advertising, which is driven by video, is growing at the rate of nearly 2x the rate of native advertising on social platforms.
+This Advertising, which is driven by video.
+It will be growing at a rate of nearly 2x the rate of native advertising on social platforms.
 Sounds quite Interesting right?

-Well, according to a research by ad- tech firm, TripleLift; a new report published by them suggests a video which comprises 26% of Non social native, spend a 63% increase from 2017 and is also expected to outpace other media formats.
+Well, according to research by ad- tech firm, TripleLift.
+A new report published by them suggests a video which comprises 26% of Non-social native.
+Spend a 63% increase from 2017 and is also expected to outpace other media formats.

-Introduced just a few years ago, non social native advertising have matured a lot in short span of time, they offer a number of choices for consumers and marketers.
-The report by TripleLift also looks at how outstream video ads fit into the overall non social ad market.
+Introduced just a few years ago, non-social native advertising has matured a lot in a short span of time.
+They offer a number of choices for consumers and marketers.
+The report by TripleLift also looks at how out-stream video ads fit into the overall non-social ad market.

-Most importantly, they have become respectful with the kind of content they provide, for user centric and respectful customer experience.
+Most importantly, they have become respectful of the kind of content they provide.
+This is for a user-centric and respectful customer experience.

 Streaming Video a Threat Pay to TV?

-Streaming video has become quite a sensation with times. ‘’Taking Stock With Teens’’ a survey where, according to Piper Jaffray’s semi annual, the love teens are spreading and showering over streaming video, is a clear threat to the future of Pay TV.
+This type of video has become quite a sensation with times. ‘’Taking Stock With Teens’’ a survey where according to Piper Jaffray’s semi-annual.
+The love teens are spreading and showering over streaming video, is a clear threat to the future of Pay TV.

-In the analysis, the research firm found that the top three sources of video consumption among teens are Netflix with 38% views, YouTube with 33% views and Cable TV with just 16% views.
+In the analysis, the research firm found that the top three sources of video consumption among teens.
+And they are Netflix with 38% views, YouTube with 33% views and Cable TV with just 16% views.
 Perhaps, that is a real serious threat.